This is the text of the talk given at the second Celtic Summer School at the Scottish Storytelling Centre, inspired by Patrick Geddes (1854 - 1932).

 I want to return now to Geddes’ notion of 'synthetic generalism.'
 What did he mean by this?

-Our inherited Western paradigm of thought is essentially dualistic, that emphasising the importance of ‘reason’ in contrast to sensory experience and emotion.
-Mind is divorced from body, and the world is divided into the natural and cultural duality of ‘cultural mind’ and ‘physical nature.’
-In contrast, Eastern philosophical thinking, based on the embodiment of balance, flow and change, suggests a more complete and holistic view of life than that offered by the mainstream Western traditions of analytic and linguistic philosophy.
-This description of the difference between Western and Eastern philosophies is, of course, rather crass but it will do for now!
+To explain this rather crudely; our inherited Western paradigm of thought is essentially dualistic, and our analytic, linguistic and positivist philosophies often emphasise the importance of ‘reason’ in contrast to sensory experience and emotion.
+In this worldview, mind is divorced from body, and the world is divided into the natural and cultural duality of ‘cultural mind’ and ‘physical nature.’
+In contrast, Eastern philosophical thinking, based on the embodiment of balance, flow and change, suggests a more complete and holistic view of life than that offered by the mainstream Western traditions.

-The key point is that for Geddes, ‘life’ was a single interdependent and ecological whole - as evidenced in his wild and wacky ‘thinking machines’ as he called them.
+The key point is that for Geddes, ‘life’ was a single interdependent and 'ecological whole.'
+We can see this in his wild and wacky ‘thinking machines’ as he called them.
 The story goes that while he was in Mexico suffering from temporary blindness, he was staying in a room with a square-paned window.
 Unable to see, he used his sense of touch to think through and work out his ideas on the window's shapes.
 This is why many of his diagrams are in a grid format, and look like window.
 The image below, his famous 'Notation of Life' embodies East and Western Philosophy.
 It is rendered here in 2D but it’s actually supposed to be 3D – and the arrows are the directions of the top layer moving, to indicate that each part of life is connected to the other:

 Victor Branford speaks of Geddes as one ‘whose answers to problematical questions are flashed into unity in ecstacies of vision.’
 These ecstasies of vision did not translate easily into textbooks, however.
-Geddes had a profound distrust of what he called the ‘modern habit of verbalistic empaperment’ – that is, publishing your academic research by appropriate means - and consequently his officially published works do nothing like justice to his genius.
+Geddes had a profound distrust of what he called the ‘modern habit of verbalistic empaperment’ – that is, publishing your academic research by appropriate means.
+As a consequence, his officially published works do nothing like justice to his genius.
 Near the end of his life, in 1931, with reference to Thomas Carlyle, Geddes spoke of the ‘Teufelsdrockian bags of papers’ he felt he had to unravel, much like the hero in Sartor Resartus.
-He piled up masses of notes and fragments (idea middens, as he called them) which rarely got to the state of a coherent opus.
+He piled up masses of notes and fragments ('idea middens,' as he called them) which rarely got to the state of a coherent opus.

 Sympathy, Synthesis, Synergy

 Geddes’ ‘visual signature’ was the image of the three doves.
 These were not just birds evocative of harmony and global peace, they also symbolised three very specific concepts: Sympathy, Synthesis and Synergy.
 What Geddes meant by ‘sympathy’ was the Enlightenment use of this word, closer to today to what we might call empathy.
-From this emotional engagement with other people he proceeds to synthesis, the intellectual power of comparing and bringing into relation different ideas, fusing abstract contemplation with the intimate, earthy, sensory and bodily ways in which we experience the world in everyday life, achieved through a balance of ‘heart, hand, head - his philosophy of education (Heart being feelings and emotions; Hand - learning by doing; and finally the Head being ‘book’ or intellectual learning.)
-Finally he moves to the notion of ‘synergy’; this is thought and action together, to solve problems and create opportunities (what today we might call praxis).
-This approach was difficult to stomach for those working in positivist science precisely because it resisted the overemphasis on the rational.
+From this emotional engagement with other people he proceeds to 'synthesis,' the intellectual power of comparing and bringing into relation different ideas, fusing abstract contemplation with the intimate, earthy, sensory and bodily ways in which we experience the world in everyday life, achieved through a balance of ‘heart, hand, head,' his philosophy of education (heart being feelings and emotions; hand - learning by doing; and finally the head being ‘book’ or intellectual learning.)
+Finally, he moves to the notion of ‘synergy.’
+This is thought and action in practice together, a way to solve problems and create opportunities (what today we might call praxis).
+This holistic, whole body-approach was difficult to stomach for those working in positivist science at that time precisely because it resisted an overemphasis on the rational.

-I want to talk here about Geddes’ cultural Imagination and his role in the Celtic Revival given the wider context of this Celtic Summer School.
-Geddes was a key player in the Celtic Revival, which witnessed a flowering of artistic, literary and cultural activities.
-This movement also owed a great deal to the pioneering folklorist Alexander Carmichael (1832 - 1912), who brought to light a vast amount of Gaelic material, here on the left.
+Given the wider context of this Celtic Summer School this week, I want to talk here about Geddes’ cultural imagination.
+Geddes played a key role in the Celtic Revival, a historical period which witnessed a flowering of artistic, literary and cultural activities.
+The movement also owed a great deal to the pioneering folklorist Alexander Carmichael (1832 - 1912), who brought to light a vast amount of Gaelic material, here on the left.
 Oral traditions and the traditional performing arts – poetry, storytelling, song and music – all played a vital part.

 In 1885, Geddes formed The Edinburgh Social Union.
 This was a philanthropic society that was used both as a vehicle to apply his ideas to the social problems of Old Edinburgh and part of an attempt to facilitate the Celtic revival.
-This work also fed into the wider Arts and Crafts movement which was at its height - where artistic ideals were combined with strong political beliefs.
-Many of those involved in Arts & Crafts - – such as William Morris - was reacting to the excesses of Victorian capitalism and industrialism, advocating economic and social reform.
+This work also fed into the wider global Arts and Crafts Movement which was then at its height.
+Here, artistic ideals were combined with strong political beliefs.
+Many of those involved in Arts & Crafts – such as William Morris - were reacting to the excesses of Victorian capitalism and industrialism, advocating economic and social reform.
 Geddes had great support for the ethos of Arts & Crafts because of its pioneering spirit, the appreciation of the joy of craftsmanship, the quality of the materials and the value it placed on beauty as well as life.

 In the final edition of Geddes’ Evergreen, we are told: